 Sweets are high in fat and sugar, so keep portion sizes small.
 Other tips to avoid eating too many sweets:

 - Ask for extra spoons and forks and split your dessert with others.

 - Always ask for the small serving size.

 You should also know how to read food labels, and consult them when making food decisions.

 Your meal plan is for you only.
 Each person with diabetes may have a slightly different meal plan.
 Talk to your Registered Dietitian or Certified Diabetes Educator to help you plan your meals.
-These guidelines apply to people on a fixed dose of medication or no medication for diabetes.

 American Diabetes Association.
 Standards of medical care in diabetes–2011.
 Diabetes Care.
 2011 Jan;34 Suppl 1:S11-61.